Mint chocolate chip

 Mint chocolate chip or mint choc chip is an ice cream flavor composed of mint ice cream with small chocolate chips.
 In some cases the liqueur crème de menthe is used to provide the mint flavor, but in most cases peppermint or spearmint flavoring is used.
 Green food coloring is often added.

-According to the International Dairy Foods Association (IDFA), 3% of all ice cream sold in 2000 was mint chocolate chip, making it the 10th-most popular flavor.
-In a May 2024 survey by IDFA, mint chocolate chip was ranked as America's seventh-most popular ice cream flavor.
+According to the International Dairy Foods Association (IDFA), mint chocolate chip was the seventh-most popular ice cream in 2017.
+Later, in a May 2024 survey by IDFA, mint chocolate chip was ranked as America's seventh-most popular ice cream flavor.

 The flavor is used in other foods such as cookies, meringues, and milkshakes.
 Ice cream manufacturer Baskin-Robbins has created a hard candy named "mint chocolate chip" that tastes similar to their ice cream, which is one of their "permanent flavors".

 In Korea, the flavor is often referred to as mint choco, and is a widespread food trend with many variations including mint chocolate snacks, drinks, and a fried chicken flavoring.

 History

-The use of mint to soften the bitterness of chocolate has been around for a long time.
+The use of mint to soften the bitterness of chocolate has been around for a long time, with the practice of mixing mint and chocolate starting in the 16th century England when both began arriving through imports.